Blarsamio/cash-register-cli/README.md

    ruby app/cash_register.rb

-Follow the prompts to enter product codes and quantities.
-Type 'done' when you are finished adding products to view the total price.
+Follow the prompts to select from the different options such as displaying products, adding them to the cart or removing them from the cart.

+Select "Checkout" options when you're finished to see the total with discounts or promotions.

 # Testing